cvuchener/hidpp/README.md

     hidpp10-mouse-resolution /dev/hidrawX set x_dpi [y_dpi]

 Set the current resolution for the mouse.
-If only one resolution is given, both axes use x_dpi.
+If only one resolution is given, both axes use *x_dpi*.
 Some mice do not support per-axis resolution.

 ### Advanced HID++ 1.0 commands